-On the next page I've sketched out a framework for a maze-solving process.
+Below, I've sketched out a framework for a maze-solving process.
 You'll have to think about it a little; in particular, although I've stated four different questions to ask at different points in the algorithm, I have omitted what to do in each case if the answer is yes vs. no. Does the answer mean we're done?
 What should we do with the information?
 Think about the algorithm, try using it on your examples above, and figure out how to fill in those blanks.
-Actually make notes on the page that indicate what to do ("If so, ... .
-If not, ... .") and make sure you understand them.
+Actually make notes on this page that indicate what to do ("If so, If not,") and make sure you understand them.
 (If you're stuck, talk about it with the other students!)